 If you’re considering laser eye surgery, you’re likely to have some questions and concerns.
 At NewVision Clinics, we believe that the more you know, the more you’ll see what a safe and life-enhancing process it actually is.

 To give you an introduction and allay any fears, we’ve listed the most commonly asked laser surgery questions.
 Browse through the laser eye surgery FAQs below to learn more about how we can help you enjoy life free from the constraints of glasses or contact lenses.

-- Many patients worry that they might not be able to keep their eyes still for the duration of the procedure, but most do so without any difficulty.
-Dr Alpins is there to ensure fixation is maintained and no significant movement occurs.We keep you from blinking with a small instrument that keeps your eye open, and your head is comfortably cushioned in a headrest.
-You will be asked to look at a red flashing fixation light during the laser application, and you need not worry that your eye movements will affect your surgery: our advanced laser technology includes Active Tracking so that our surgeon, Dr Alpins, is able to accurately and precisely correct your vision while the tracker follows every micro movement your eye makes during the procedure
+Many patients worry that they might not be able to keep their eyes still for the duration of the procedure, but most do so without any difficulty.
+Professor Alpins is there to ensure fixation is maintained and no significant movement occurs.We keep you from blinking with a small instrument that keeps your eye open, and your head is comfortably cushioned in a headrest.
+You will be asked to look at a coloured flashing fixation light during the laser application, where our advanced laser technology includes Active Tracking so that our surgeon, Professor Alpins, is able to accurately and precisely correct your vision while the tracker follows every micro movement your eye makes during the procedure

 You should not drive on the day of treatment.
 Whilst each patient is different, most LASIK patients find they can drive the following day after their visit although we recommend against you driving to your follow-up appointment.
 Advanced PRK patients usually feel safe and comfortable to drive within a week of surgery or even sooner.

 How much time will I need to take off work?

 Whilst your vision will be improved virtually instantaneously after your LASIK laser eye surgery, we recommend taking one or two days rest before returning to work.
 For Advanced PRK patients we suggest a week but often less are required.
 Doctor certificates can be supplied if required.